RasmusRPaulsen/DTUImageAnalysis/exercises/ex1b-PCA/readme.md

 ## Getting the Data

 Start by creating an exercise folder where you keep your Python data.
-Download the data from the data from this repository and place them in this folder.
+Download the data from the data from [this repository](data/) and place them in this folder.

 ## Loading the data

 We start by reading the data and in this example we only use the first 50 measurements from the same type of flower:

 ### Exercise 1
-Start by reading the data create a data matrix x:
+Start by reading the data and create a data matrix `x`:
 ```python
 import numpy as np
 iris_data = np.loadtxt(in_dir + txt_name, comments="%")